gauravloj/gauravloj.github.io/_posts/2025-04-13-modular-square-root.md

 ### Simplified Square Root

-It is not always easy to find the modular square root of a number, but by putting a restriction on `P` or `a`. it can be easier to find the square root.
+It is not always easy to find the modular square root of a number, but by putting a restriction on `P`. it can be easier to find the square root.

-If `P % 4 = 3` or `a = 4*i + 3, for all i as positive integers` then square root of all the Quadratic resuduals can be calculated using the formula
+If `P % 4 = 3` or `P = 4*i + 3, for all i as positive integers` then square root of all the Quadratic resuduals can be calculated using the formula

 > ±a^((P + 1)/4)